tommyettinger/fontwriter/README.md

 ## OK, how do I use this?

-For now, this is Windows-only.
-I would need to build some tools for other platforms to get this to work on Linux or macOS.
-Any help with GitHub Actions to build this on other platforms would be truly appreciated!
+~~For now, this is Windows-only.~~ We're almost able to release for macOS (x64 and arm64) and Linux (x64)!

 If you have the JAR from the releases, unzip it so the other files it came with are all in the same folder structure.
-Then, you can enter the directory with that holds `fontwriter-2.0.0.jar` and run `java -jar fontwriter-2.0.0.jar "MyFont.ttf" standard 60` , where "MyFont.ttf" can be any path to a .ttf file or an .otf file (.ttc may work).
-"MyFont.ttf" doesn't have to be in the same folder if you give it an absolute path (on Windows, you can drag and drop a file after typing `java -jar fontwriter-2.0.0.jar ` to enter its absolute path).
+Then, you can enter the directory with that holds `fontwriter-2.0.3.jar` and run `java -jar fontwriter-2.0.3.jar "MyFont.ttf" standard 60` , where "MyFont.ttf" can be any path to a .ttf file or an .otf file (.ttc may work).
+"MyFont.ttf" doesn't have to be in the same folder if you give it an absolute path (on Windows, you can drag and drop a file after typing `java -jar fontwriter-2.0.3.jar ` to enter its absolute path).
 The second parameter, `standard`, can also be `sdf` or `msdf`.
 You might just want `standard` for many reasons; even though it won't scale up nicely, it will scale down fairly well, and you can interchange `standard` fonts using FontFamily or using colorful emoji.
 On the other hand is `msdf`, which